 The Gastouderbureau will help you to search for a gastouder that meets your requirements.
 They are also responsible to make a relevant contract and calculating the monthly bills which will further help you to reimburse your childcare tax benefit called Kinderopvangtoeslag.

 If you enter into any disagreement with your gastouder, then the bureau is also responsible for sorting it out.
 Also when your gastouder is on holiday, it’s the responsibility of the bureau to arrange alternate gastouder for your children.
 Ideal, right?

 Benefits of gastouder

-- A personalized experience, offering more individual attention to your child
+- A personalised experience, offering more individual attention to your child

 - Flexible with the number of hours per day

-- You can set your food preference, you can choose to send a snack or not
+- You can set your food preference and choose to send a snack or not

 - Children are familiarised with the Dutch language, culture, and upbringing